blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Newton's Experiments on Colours.md

 He called these the primary colours.
 And mixing any two of them would create the secondary colours - blue and green forms cyan, blue and red forms magenta and red and green forms yellow.

 Of these, he noticed that magenta was not found in the spectrum of colours normally, so it was a mystery.
-This was later answered by Thomas Young in his [[Young's Trichromatic Theory of Colours|theory]].
+This was later answered by Thomas Young in his [theory](Young's%20Trichromatic%20Theory%20of%20Colours).

 He also noticed that red and violet were similar, so he twisted the band of colours to form a circle.
 This is known as Newton's Disc.